Pjhochman/MusicPlayer/readme.md

 ____________________________________________________________________________________________________________________________________________________________________

 ## About the Project
-Diving into backend - frontend and design to deepen my knowledge in all aspects of development.
+Diving into backend, frontend and design to deepen my knowledge in all aspects of development.
 This application is coded in Vanilla Javascript without the use of any framework.
 It is a fully functional PWA (progressive web app) as well as a SPA (single page application).
 I have created my own REST-api for JSON data storage and I am using AWS bucket for file storage.
 This project is regarded as a coding playground.
 ____________________________________________________________________________________________________________________________________________________________________

 ## Features